 How does the UE Hyperboom sound?

-When speaking with representatives from UE about the speaker, one thing that I found very interesting was that it planned for big bass right from the very start.
-Then when the prototypes started coming in, engineers found that the bass was too strong and they had to tone it down.
+When speaking with representatives from UE about the speaker, one thing that I found very interesting was that it planned for big bass right from the very start, but when when the prototypes started coming in, engineers found that the bass was too strong and they had to tone it down.
 And given the size of the speaker and its dual 114mm woofers, I can see that.

 As you can see from the frequency response graph, there is still a good amount of emphasis in the lows all the way down to about 60Hz before dropping off.
 This made the bassline in the song ???? by EDEN really rumble its way through the song in a way that remained easy to hear and intact even when outdoors.